How to install Docker on Ubuntu ?

 docker run hello-world

 Docker uses a client-server architecture.
 Docker client (docker command line interface) talks to the Docker daemon, which does all the heavy lifting of building, running, and distributing our Docker containers.
-The Docker client and daemon can run on the same system, or there is also option to connect a Docker client to a remote Docker daemon.
+The Docker client and daemon can run on the same system, or there is also an option to connect a Docker client to a remote Docker daemon.

 - Docker Daemon: Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.